hatemgahmed/DSP/README.md

 4- Decaying Exponential Drift Eliminator (Tested only on originally constant signals)

+5- Signal Rectifier eliminates noise and drift using Drift Eliminator and Alpha Filter

-5- A trigger-based measurement implementation for ultrasonic sensors (Stopping delay on active polling for output change)
+6- A trigger-based measurement implementation for ultrasonic sensors (Stopping delay on active polling for output change)